 This at times did make me wonder why I was even researching my family history.
 It was becoming a dread.

 So, please follow these tips to make your experience more rewarding.

 67. Be thorough with your research.
 Try not to get caught in the moment.
 Don’t add all that you find straight away.
 Check tip #5.

 68. Family trees on the Ancestry website are a great source of information but again be thorough with checking out facts that are recorded on these trees.

-69. Use logic and reasoning when using information will help you make connections and find ‘missing’ ancestors.
+69. Using logic and reasoning when using the information will help you make connections and find ‘missing’ ancestors.